essaysforabetterlife/essays/content/post/letter-to-someone-new.md

 ---
 title: "Letter to Someone New"
 date: 2023-03-09T09:00:00-08:00
-draft: true
+draft: false
 ---

 There's a line in Zen Mind, Beginner's Mind that goes something like "separated from the universe by birth, we have difficulty."
 Knowing how birth works because a sperm and an egg germinate, some basic set of instructions on a very small level come together, and as you keep sourcing energy to this basic set of instructions it begins to grow and take form.
 When this is a child you think is your offspring, you are programmed by your genes and your society to glob onto that form, to protect it.
 And in the west, that usually comes with high doses of neuroticism and fear.
 Maybe this is what the Buddha really meant when he said "Birth is suffering."

 ## Letter to my Newborn

 You were born last week.
 I stood by your mom, holding her hand, as she worked very hard to help push you into this world.
 There were a great many excited people, and all dressed up in gowns.
 They came from all over the hospital to be there.
 After you came out of your mom and started breathing on her chest, still molded into the shape of her birth canal, tears immediately started coming out of both of our eyes.
-While there were lots of emotions, I might describe it best as "a happiness of relief"
+While there were lots of emotions, I might describe it best as "a happiness of relief."

 Like all new parents, there's a certain amount of fear that sits within me, a deep and primal desire to protect you from the world and ensure your safety.
 I'd like to tell you that it's a selfless desire, but you will someday learn those almost never exist.
 This particular desire is what drives parents to push their kids to be overachievers, to insist that they strive to get good grades, get into prestigious schools, start working at prestigious companies, associate themselves with prestigious people, and boast of their children's accomplishments.
 This boasting is to insecurity as Advil is to inflammation: it provides a short term respite, and does much more long term damage that's harder to detect.